 Although QAT may identify projects for inclusion in the portfolio in number of ways, the primary source of information used by QAT to add projects to the portfolio is the state agency's BOP, including amendments to the plan.
-Each state agency is required to submit BOP to the QAT (as well as to the DIR, LBB, SAO, and the governor) each biennium (Texas Government Code, Section 2054.100(a)).
+Each state agency is required to submit BOP to the Legislative Budget Board, QAT and the governor each biennium (Texas Government Code, Section 2054.100(a)).
 The plan is required to describe the agency's current and proposed projects for the biennium, including how the projects will: